 In the body, water will move into or out of cells, depending on the solute concentration (osmolarity) of the extracellular fluids and the intracellular fluids.
 If the solute concentration in the extracellular fluid is lower than the solute concentration in the cell, water moves into the cell, and the cell will swell.
 Before we can explain why cells shrink or expand when placed in a certain kind of solution, we first need to discuss the difference between osmolarity and tonicity.

 Osmolarity represents the number of moles of particles per liter of solution, while molarity represents the number of moles of molecules per liter of solution.
 Why do we have these different ways of expressing concentration?
 We have to change the units because different substances behave differently in solution.
 For example, when NaCl is dissolved in water it breaks apart into Na+ and Cl- ions (this is a characteristic of substances held together by ionic bonds).
 Thus, there are now twice as many particles than there were when the substance was dry.
-Consequently, a 1 molar solution of NaCl (molecules) would be a 2 osmolar solution (particles) (technically it would be a 1.6 osmolar solution as there is not complete dissociation of the two atoms).
-Glucose is different.
-Glucose does not break apart in water because the atoms are covalently bonded.
-Therefore, a 1 molar solution of glucose will also be a 1 osmolar solution.
+Consequently, a one molar solution of NaCl would be a two osmolar solution (technically it would be a 1.6 osmolar solution as there is not a complete dissociation of the two atoms).
+Glucose is different; it does not break apart in water because the atoms are covalently bonded.
+Therefore, a one molar solution of glucose will also be a one osmolar solution.
 The concentration of solutes in body fluids is 285–295 mOsmoles/liter (for simplicity we often round this number to 300).
-We place the small m, which stands for milli or one-thousandth, in front of osmole because we are dealing with very small amounts, 1000 times less than an osmole.
-Osmolarity is a useful term because now we can use words to describe solutions: such as isosmotic, which means, “two solutions have the same number of particles;” hyperosmotic, which means, “one solution is more concentrated than the other;” or hyposmotic, which means, “One solution is less concentrated than the other.”
+We place the small m, which stands for milli or one-thousandth, in front of osmole because we are dealing with very small amounts: 1000 times less than an osmole.
+Osmolarity is a useful term because now we can use words to describe solutions, such as isosmotic, which means, “two solutions have the same number of particles;” hyperosmotic, which means, “one solution is more concentrated than the other;” or hypoosmotic, which means, “One solution is less concentrated than the other.”
 Notice how we use three different prefixes to help us describe the nature of the solution: iso means “same,” hyper means “more,” and hypo means “less.”
 (Note: Osmolarity takes into account all of the particles in the solution.
 Therefore, if you have a liter of solution containing one mole of glucose and one mole of NaCl, you would have a three osmolar solution.)

 Remember, fluids and ions inside the cell (intracellular fluid) and fluids and ions outside the cell (extracellular fluid) will always move to equilibrium, either by movement of solutes (ions) if they can cross the membrane or by the movement of water if the solutes cannot cross.
 However, there are exceptions to the rule!
 By now, you are probably getting used to exceptions in science!
 For instance, some solutes can cross the membrane, enter the cell, and then disappear!
 This disappearance act is due to the ability of the cell to metabolize (or eat) the solute.
 What will happen to equilibrium in this case?